Probing Exotic Fermions from a Seesaw/Radiative Model at the LHC: Collider Signals

-Note that $\ell^\pm\ell^\pm W^\mp W^\mp$ events can also arise in model $(d)$, which employs the fermion $\f\sim(1,5,2)$ and contains a neutral fermion with nonzero hypercharge~\cite{Picek:2009is}.
+Note that $\ell^\pm\ell^\pm W^\mp W^\mp$ events can arise in model $(d)$, which employs the fermion $\f\sim(1,5,2)$ and contains a neutral fermion with nonzero hypercharge~\cite{Picek:2009is}.
 The branching fractions for such events have additional parameter dependence in model $(d)$ because the analogues of $\mathcal{K}_{\Delta}$ and $\mathcal{K}_{\s}$ are essentially independent parameters (the VEV appearing in one parameter is not induced by the VEV appearing in the other).
-However, there remains a simple means of discriminating the two models --- model $(d)$ contains a triply charged fermion that gives striking ``golden" decays of the type $\f^{+++}\rightarrow W^+W^+\ell^+$~\cite{Picek:2009is}.
+This means that, in regions of parameter space where the couplings are of a similar magnitude, the branching fraction for $\ell^\pm\ell^\pm W^\mp W^\mp$ events can be non-negligible, allowing one to discriminate between models.
+There remains an alternative simple means of discriminating the two models, as model $(d)$ contains a triply charged fermion that gives striking ``golden" decays of the type $\f^{+++}\rightarrow W^+W^+\ell^+$~\cite{Picek:2009is}.
 These lead to a class of prominent signals~\cite{Picek:2009is} that will be absent if model $(c)$ is realized in nature.
-The observation of $\ell^\pm\ell^\pm W^\mp W^\mp$ events in conjunction with the non-observation of both $\ell^\pm\ell^\pm W^\mp Z$ events and golden decays would favor the present model over model $(d)$.
+The observation of $\ell^\pm\ell^\pm W^\mp W^\mp$ events in conjunction with golden decays would favor model $(d)$ over the present model.